 She shook her head, and swore, “No, no, no, no, no!
 Someone, please help me!”

 The next time the phone rang Samantha gave in and picked up.
-It was Armand of course.
+It was Armand.

 “Armand please stop.”

-“If I leave now I’ll be there in five minutes…be outside!”
-She said.
+“If I leave now, I’ll be there in five minutes… Be outside!”

-Sam was thinking, he is a sly one, plying me with gifts!
-I’m weak, sadly.
+Sam was thinking, he is sly, plying me with gifts!
+I’m weak.

 He handed her a box from a jewelry store.
 It wasn’t a ring box, thank God.
 She pried it open.
 There lay a magnificent 18k gold heart on a gold chain.
 Is this his way of saying I love you?
 Then he handed her an envelope that held the matching ticket to Maui.